Oscar Zariski: Harvard University years

 After spending a year 1946–1947 at the University of Illinois at Urbana–Champaign, Zariski became professor at Harvard University in 1947 where he remained until his retirement in 1969.
 In 1945, he fruitfully discussed foundational matters for algebraic geometry with André Weil.
 Weil's interest was in putting an abstract variety theory in place, to support the use of the Jacobian variety in his proof of the Riemann hypothesis for curves over finite fields, a direction rather oblique to Zariski's interests.
 The two sets of foundations weren't reconciled at that point.

 At Harvard, Zariski's students included Shreeram Abhyankar, Heisuke Hironaka, David Mumford, Michael Artin and Steven Kleiman—thus spanning the main areas of advance in singularity theory, moduli theory and cohomology in the next generation.
 Zariski himself worked on equisingularity theory.
 Some of his major results, Zariski's main theorem and the Zariski theorem on holomorphic functions, were amongst the results generalized and included in the programme of Alexander Grothendieck that ultimately unified algebraic geometry.

 Zariski proposed the first example of a Zariski surface in 1958.

+He wrote Commutative Algebra in two volumes, with Pierre Samuel.